AlGepe/OmniSnippets_JS/docs/stdCustomJS/imgBasic.rst

 Code and example (Image anywhere)
 ---------------------------------

-Let's start first with the most simple example possible: showing an image somewhere (anywhere in the calculator).
+Let's start first with the most simple example possible: **showing an image somewhere** (anywhere in the calculator).
 Typically you would want to do this to separate different sections of the calculator, to show some results in a graphical way or to explain with a picture what some of the variables mean.

 .. seealso::
     We have created a calculator using this code so that you can see the results for yourself.
-Check it out at `Images (Basic Top) <https://bb.omnicalculator.com/#/calculators/2034>`__ on BB
+Check it out at `Images (Basic) <https://bb.omnicalculator.com/#/calculators/2034>`__ on BB

 Here is the code you need for you images to be shown on top of the calculator: